LiuYuancheng/NetworkConnDashboard/README.md

 ```

 - User can pre-config the ping frequency in the config file and report frequency.
-- The client will calculate the ping min/avg/max value and log in the file.
+- The client will calculate the ping min/avg/max value and log in local storage.
 - The log file will be in the same directory as the program under `Logs` folder.
-- The log file nae format will be like this :  `ping_20221013_134258_1.txt` and the log each line of the log report will be same format as below:
+- The log file name format will be like this :  `ping_20221013_134258_1.txt` and each line of the log report will be same format as below:

 ```
 2022-10-13 13:42:58,715 INFO     [Google]: min:3.96,avg:5.29,max:6.83